-The Public Rights of Way team provide advice and information in relation to Public Rights of Way issues.
+The Public Rights of Way team is happy to provide advice and information in relation to Public Rights of Way issues.
 We are open about how we go about our work.
 We are keen to discuss general issues or specific problems.
 We believe that prevention is better than cure and that our role involves actively working with both landowners and users.

 We provide a courteous and efficient service and our staff will always identify themselves by name and provide contact details.
 In cases where disputes cannot be resolved without formal enforcement any right of appeal or complaints procedure will be explained, with details of the process and the likely timescale.

 This information is intended as a guide only and is not an exhaustive text on Public Rights of Way legislation and case law.
 You are entitled to seek independent legal advice on any aspect covered by this information; it is not intended as a substitute for that advice.

 Barbed wire across a Public Right of Way:

 A barbed wire fence or exposed barbed wire erected across a Public Right of Way without an adequate means of crossing is an offence.
 It is an obstruction to the Public Right of Way and a nuisance and a danger to members of the public wishing to use the Public Right of Way.

 The protocol the Council has adopted in these matters is firstly to ask the owner of the fence to remove it immediately or, if it is necessary for agriculture, to provide an adequate means of crossing it on the line of the path.
 The latter will require authorisation by the Council as it would constitute a new structure (see stiles and gatesstiles and gates).